syncfusion-content/windowsforms-docs/WindowsForms/Office2010Form/Getting-Started.md

 # Getting started

-This section describes how to inherit a `Office2010Form` control in a Windows Forms application.
+This section describes how to inherit `Office2010Form` control in a Windows Forms application.

 ## Assembly deployment